Hoover, Spain Park students make all-state bands, orchestras

 In all-state band, Hoover students include Anli Chen (flute), Annie Li (clarinet), Jacob Clary (clarinet), Jordan Parish (bass clarinet), Thatcher Jones (tenor sax), Jacob Baker (trumpet), Alana Hyche (trumpet), Gavin Tidwell (French horn), Reid Chapman (French horn) and Mac McRae (string bass), with Aerin Briscoe (flute), Kotaro Saigusai (clarinet), Cademon Dark (bass clarinet) and Elijah Petit (saxophone) serving as alternates.

-Spain Park students who made all-state band include Emma Nikolic (flute) and Auston Parks (percussion), with alternates Aerin Brisco (flute), Kotaro Saigusa (clarinet), Caedmon Dark (bass clarinet) and Lane Allen (percussion).
+Spain Park students who made all-state band include Emma Nikolic (flute) and Auston Parks (percussion), with Lane Allen (percussion) as an alternate.

 In the all-state gold jazz band were Hoover High students Holden Lee (piano), Paxton Steed (vibraphone), Jay Glaves (trumpet), Elijah Burns (trumpet), Tyler Stephens (trumpet), Mitchell King (trombone), Ryan Williams (tenor saxophone), Thatcher Jones (tenor saxophone), Lukas Giuvenduto (baritone saxophone) and Collin Schroeder (guitar).

-Note: Editor's note: This story was updated at 5:40 p.m. on April 13 to correct the school affiliation of some students.